Porting: Porting of video games

 Others worked differently.
 Ozark Softscape, for example, wrote M.U.L.E. for the Atari first because it preferred to develop for the most advanced computers, removing or altering features as necessary during porting.
 Such a policy was not always feasible; Bunten stated that "M.U.L.E. can't be done for an Apple", and that the non-Atari versions of The Seven Cities of Gold were inferior.
 Compute!'s Gazette wrote in 1986 that when porting from Atari to Commodore the original was usually superior.
 The latter's games' quality improved when developers began creating new software for it in late 1983, the magazine stated.

 In porting arcade games, the terms "arcade perfect" or "arcade accurate" were often used to describe how closely the gameplay, graphics, and other assets on the ported version matched the arcade version.
 Many arcade ports in the early 1980s were far from arcade perfect as home consoles and computers lacked the sophisticated hardware in arcade games, but games could still approximate the gameplay.
 Notably, Space Invaders on the Atari VCS became the console's killer app despite its differences, while the later Pac-Man port was notorious for its deviations from the arcade version.
-Arcade-accurate games became more prevalent starting in the 1990s, starting with the Neo Geo system from SNK, which offered both a home console and an arcade system with more advanced versions of the home console's main hardware.
-This allowed near-arcade perfect games to be played at home.
-Further consoles such as the PlayStation and Dreamcast, also based on arcade hardware, made arcade-perfect games a reality.
+Arcade-accurate games became more prevalent starting in the 1990s as home consoles caught up to the power of arcade systems.
+Notably, the Neo Geo system from SNK, which was introduced as a multi-game arcade system, would also be offered as a home console with the same specifications.
+This allowed arcade perfect games to be played at home.

-A "console port" is a game that was originally made for a console before an identical version is created which can be played on a personal computer.
-This term has been widely used by the gaming community.
-The process of porting a game from a console to a PC is often regarded negatively due to the higher levels of performance that computers generally have being underutilized, partially due to console hardware being fixed throughout their run (with games being developed for console specs), while PCs become more powerful as hardware evolves, but also due to ported games sometimes being poorly optimized for PCs, or lazily ported.
-While broadly similar, architectural differences may exist such as the use of unified memory on a console.
+A "console port" is a game that was originally or primarily made for a console before a version is created which can be played on a personal computer.
+The process of porting games from console to PC is often regarded more cynically than other types of port due to the more powerful hardware some PCs have even at console launch being underutilized, partially due to console hardware being fixed throughout each generation as newer PCs constantly become even more powerful.
+While broadly similar today, some architectural differences persist, such as the use of unified memory and smaller OSs on consoles.
+Other objections arise from user interface differences conventional to consoles, such as gamepads, TFUIs accompanied by narrow FoV, fixed checkpoints, online restricted to official servers or P2P, poor or no modding support, as well as the generally greater reliance among console developers on internal hard coding and defaults instead of external APIs and configurability, all of which may require expensive deep reaching redesign to avoid a "lazy" feeling port to PC.